strategicdata/pmhc-mds-spec/doc/upload-specification.rst

 .. _k5-format:

-K5 Collection Occasion File Format
+K5 Collection Occasion file format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The K5 file is required to be uploaded each time.